getprimate/primate/README.md

 #### On Windows
 Download the [latest](https://github.com/getprimate/primate/releases/latest) executable setup file and run it.

-#### On Mac OS X
+#### On macOS
-Download and open the [latest](https://github.com/getprimate/primate/releases/latest) .dmg image, move the app to /Applications.
+Download and open the [latest](https://github.com/getprimate/primate/releases/latest) DMG file, move the app to /Applications.

 #### On Linux
 Primate is available as AppImage and tar.gz archive for all popular Linux distributions.